 - 4% of traffic falls in both experiment A and experiment B

 - 64% of traffic is not in any experiment

-In the example above, results from experiment A and experiment B may be skewed.
-If users who see both A and B behave differently from users who see just A or just B, then the results for A and B are skewed by the overlap.
+In the example above, experiment A's and experiment B's results may be skewed.
+If users who see both A and B behave differently from those who see just A or B, then the results for A and B are skewed by the overlap.
 This is called an interaction effect.

-If experiments A and B are mutually exclusive, Optimizely chooses the same random seed (which is unique to the exclusion group) to bucket users in experiments A and B—and distribute traffic to one or the other.
-This method ensures that experiments can't overlap for the same users.
+If experiments A and B are mutually exclusive, Optimizely chooses the same random value (unique to the exclusion group) to bucket users in experiments A and B. This method ensures that experiments cannot overlap for the same users.
 If experiments A and B are mutually exclusive, the traffic allocation looks something like this:

 - 20% of traffic falls in experiment A only

 - 20% of traffic falls in experiment B only

 - 60% of traffic is not in any experiment